Albolafia

-The Albolafia, also known as the Molino de la Albolafia in Spanish ('Mill of the Albolafia'), is a medieval noria (or waterwheel) along the Guadalquivir River in the historic center of Córdoba, Spain.
+The Albolafia, also known as the Molino de la Albolafia in Spanish ('the Albolafia's mill'), is a medieval noria (or waterwheel) on the Guadalquivir River in the historic center of Córdoba, Spain.
 It is one of several historic watermills of Cordoba and is located close to the Roman Bridge and to the Christian Alcazar.
 It is commonly believed to date from the Islamic era of the city, though its exact origins are uncertain.

 Etymology

 According to Spanish scholar Felix Hernández Giménez, the name Albolafia, with an Arabic meaning equivalent to "good luck" or "good health", came from an architect called Abu l-Afiya who renovated and improved the noria in the 12th century.
+The name Abu al-Afiya is also attributed to "a Jewish merchant tasked to create a more efficient chain pump that would allow for easier transportation of water to Alcazar Palace Gardens by Abd al-Rahman II."

 The word noria, in turn, is derived from Arabic nā‘ūra (ناعورة), which comes from the Arabic verb meaning to "groan" or "grunt", in reference to the sound it made when turning.